MSc by Research in Organic Chemistry

 About the course

-You will be admitted as a probationary research student and will join a research group supervised by one or more members of the Department of Chemistry, sometimes in collaboration with other departments.
-During the first year, in addition to starting work on your research, you will be encouraged to follow training courses chosen from the vast number offered by the Mathematical, Physical and Life Sciences (MPLS) Division Graduate School, and it is recommended that you attend at least three of these.
-A termly report on your progress is submitted by your supervisor throughout the course.
+During the first year, in addition to starting work on their research, students are encouraged to follow training courses chosen from the vast number offered by the Department and the Mathematical, Physical and Life Sciences (MPLS) Division Graduate School, and it is recommended that they attend at least three of these.
+A quarterly report on each student’s progress is submitted by their supervisor throughout the course.

 Students are admitted as Probationary Research Students.
-At the end of the first year you will apply for transfer to MSc by Research status, which ensures that you have the potential to gain the degree.
-This assessment will be made on the basis of a report and oral examination.
+At the end of the first year, they undergo a Transfer of Status assessment, which ensures that they have the potential to gain the degree.
+This assessment is made on the basis of a report and oral examination.

-Research proceeds with termly reporting until the project is complete.
+Research proceeds with quarterly reporting until the project is complete.
 The degree is examined by thesis and oral examination by two examiners, one of whom is normally from Oxford and one from elsewhere.
 Most MSc by Research students submit their thesis within two years.

 The number of students on this course is so small that statistics are not meaningful.
 The department runs an annual careers conference for graduate students and the careers service offers a variety of support, including CV workshops.
 The department also hosts a large number of visits from prospective employers, where you can find out more information.
 There is an alumni officer, who keeps in touch with graduates, and the department runs a number of social and scientific events for them.

-Changes to the course
+Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

-Entry requirements for entry in 2017-18
+Entry requirements for entry in 2023-24

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a subject relevant to the proposed research.
+- a first-class or strong upper second-class undergraduate degree with honours in a subject relevant to the proposed research.
 Normally this will be a chemistry degree, but degrees in other physical sciences or in a biological science may be suitable.

 However, entrance is very competitive and most successful applicants have a first-class degree or the equivalent.